Accommodation information for the Clearing period

 If you are interested in a hall or room type that is not listed, you can state this in the section of the form called “Special requests or requirements”.
 At this time of the year, rooms do sometimes become available in halls that have been sold out but it is impossible to predict where or when this will happen.
 If we cannot meet this request, we will allocate you a room in the hall selected on the form, so make sure that this is your preferred option from those halls that are definitely available.

 Getting a response to accommodation requests

 When your details are sent to the hall to which you have been allocated, you will receive an email to confirm this has happened.
 There is no need to reply to this email from LJMU.
-Shortly afterwards, the owner of the hall will contact you by email to explain how you confirm the booking, including making an initial payment of no more than £150.
-These emails will be sent to the address entered into the applicant area and so it is vital that this mailbox is checked regularly.
+Shortly afterwards, the owner of the hall will contact you by email to explain how you confirm the booking.
+These emails will be sent to the address entered into the request form and so it is vital that this mailbox is checked regularly.
 When you receive the email from the hall owner, you should respond as soon as possible and follow the instructions given.
 Failure to respond within 48 hours may result in the room being re-allocated to another student.

 If you have booked accommodation at LJMU and your place on a course is confirmed

 If LJMU is your Firm choice university and your place on the course is confirmed after you receive your exam results, you do not need to contact the Accommodation Office, unless you have a specific enquiry.
 If you are rejected for your original course but accept a place on an alternative course at LJMU, you can keep your original room if you wish.
 Again there is no need to contact us if you intend to keep the room.
-You only need to take action if you wish to decline the alternative offer and/or cancel your accommodation booking – see below.
+You only need to act if you wish to decline the alternative offer and/or cancel your accommodation booking.

 If you have booked accommodation at LJMU and your place is not confirmed